softwaremill/sbt-softwaremill/README.md

 The release process is broken into two steps:

 1. *local*: `sbt commitRelease`.
-This sbt command prepares the next release: runs the tests, updated `version.sbt`, creates the git tag, commits the changes and finally asks the user to push the changes.
+This sbt command prepares the next release: runs the tests, updates `version.sbt`, creates the git tag, commits the changes and finally asks the user to push the changes.
 2. *remote*: `sbt publishRelease`.
 This sbt command should be run on Travis, triggered when a new tag is pushed.
 It publishes the artifacts to sonatype, and invokes repository release.